 At some point, Zoom shares were higher than the seven biggest airlines combined, which shows the real deal here the work environment has changed.
 The cultural matters must get developed from different perspectives, and many businesses must adopt new ways of engaging their people inside the company.

 The importance of cultural well-being is important, and as I have mentioned previously, it is a massive challenge to maintain the company culture remotely.

 That said, it is important to engage with the needed values, vision, and clear communication inside out.
 That will remain for us thought out 2021 as well.

 Goals for 2021

 Bare-metal automation, VPC, as many integrations as possible, cross connectivity between the services is the main focus for us.
 That will remain and in 2021.
-You are free to submit any new suggestions or report the bugs in the development roadmap.
+You are free to submit any new suggestions or report the bugs in our public Slack channel.